2025 New Futures Fellowship

 River Delta Communities

-The 2025 fellowship project contributes to Planet Reimagined’s ongoing impact program on River Delta Communities.
-The 2025 fellowship contribution will focus on the impact of river delta deterioration on young people and their futures, with case studies on three globally important Deltas: the Mississippi, Danube (Romania), and Mekong (Vietnam).
+The 2025 fellowship project contributed to Planet Reimagined’s impact program on River Delta Communities.
+The 2025 fellowship contribution focused on the impact of river delta deterioration on young people and their futures, with case studies on three globally important Deltas: the Mississippi, Danube (Romania), and Mekong (Vietnam).

 The Journey of Fields and Wings